|

 Magnesium is found mostly in the bones and muscles of your body.
 It is very important in so many ways and consequently, if you don’t get enough magnesium in your diet, you will not feel well.

 In addition to helping to maintain bone and teeth health, magnesium is a catalyst in building protein and producing energy.
-When your potassium levels are low, you will feel weak and dizzy.
+When your levels are low, you will feel weak and dizzy.

-Magnesium is also involved with muscle contraction, and the transmission of nerve impulses.
 It is necessary for healthy heart function and normal blood pressure.
 It also helps you to stay healthy by supporting your immune system.

-Many good food sources
+Many good magnesium foods

 Magnesium is found in a variety of foods, including the following:

-Fish… Almonds… Cashews… Peanuts… Peanut butter… Watermelon… Broccoli… Tofu… Sunflower seeds… Spinach… Molasses… Tomato juice… Artichoke… Okra… Brown rice… Pinto beans… Whole wheat bread… Hard water… Low-fat milk…
+Fish… Almonds… Cashews… Peanuts… Peanut butter… Watermelon… Broccoli… Tofu… Sunflower seeds… Spinach… Molasses… Tomato juice… Artichoke… Okra… Brown rice… Pinto beans… Whole wheat bread… Hard water… Low-fat milk… Green leafy vegetables

-Am I getting enough magnesium?
+Am I getting enough?

 Health experts generally believe that most people do not get enough magnesium in there diets.
 However, actual magnesium deficiency is rare.
 It is possible that the magnesium in the water supply makes up for the deficit in the diet.
 Hard water in particular is generally higher in magnesium content.
 It has been found that in populations where hard water is regularly consumed, there is a decrease incidence of heart problems.

-Is it possible to get too much?
+Can you get too much?

 Too much magnesium in the form of supplements can kill you, so be careful of the dose, if you choose to take a magnesium supplement.
 There is no evidence that magnesium toxicity can result from food sources.